djepar/djepar.github.io/BlogEntry.md

 ## 14 october
 ### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT
 Succeded the quiz.
+I also start and finished the videos of the second section
 ### Algorithm
 Finished the Computational thinking course :)

 ### djepar.github.io
 Change the index and migrate the css to generalLayout

+### cookiepedia
+put some style and fix the image of the navbar.

+## 15 october

+## Math
+Continue the algebra course.
+I will need to finish algebra to do calculus to do the algorithm course.
+### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT
+Finished the first challenge of this section and I started the second one.